Right of entry

 • interview a person in relation to the suspected contravention if the person agrees to be interviewed and the permit holder’s union is entitled to represent them

-• inspect and make copies of records relating to the suspected contravention, or serve a notice on the employer to produce records at a later date.
+• inspect and make copies of records relating to the suspected contravention or serve a notice on the employer to produce records at a later date.

-However, permit holders aren't allowed to see the records of non-union members, except with:
+Permit holders aren't allowed to see the records of non-union members, except with:

 • the non-member's written permission, or